nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. The app will validate the parameters supplied by the user with pre-determined formats for each attribute.
 2. If an input fails the validation check, an error message is provided which details the error and prompts the user for a corrected input.
 3. If the input passes the validation check, a new `Person` entry is created and stored in the `VersionedAddressBook`.
+4. The `add` command will commit the previous version of the `VersionedAddressBook` to `versionStateHistory` (will be explained later in the [`undo/redo`](#undo/redo-feature) command).

 #### General Design Considerations

-The implementation of the attributes of a `Person` is very similar to that of a `Person` in the original AB3 codebase.
-Hence, resulting in a similar implementation of the `add` feature.

-Some additions made were the `Education`, `Module` and `Remark` attributes.
+Some additions made to the original AB3 attributes are the `Education`, `Module` and `Remark`.
-1. `Education` is implemented similar to the other attributes like `Address`, but is modified to fit the logic that a student can only have one education level.
+1. `Education` is implemented similarly to the other attributes like `Address`, but is modified to fit the logic that a student can only have one education level.
-2. `Module` is implemented in a similar way to `Tags` in AB3 but has been modified to accommodate module names that are more than one word long as in real life.
+2. `Module` is implemented similarly to `Tags` but has been modified to accommodate module names that are more than one word long.
-3. Every attribute except `Name` has been made **OPTIONAL** to accomodate circumstances where some student's details are unknown at the time of entry.
+3. Every attribute except `Name` has been made optional during the inputting of the command in case the student's details are unknown at the time of entry.
-    * We utilised the [java.util.Optional<T>](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Optional.html "java.util.Optional<T>") class to encapsulate the optional logic of the attributes.
-4. Every `add` will commit the previous version of the `VersionedAddressBook` to `versionStateHistory`.

-When adding a student entry, these were the alternatives considered.
+**Aspect: Optional fields**
-* **Alternative 1 (current choice):** Only `Name` has to be specified to create a `Person` entry, making the other attributes optional.
+* **Alternative 1 (current choice):** Only `Name` has to be specified to create a `Person` entry.
     * Pros:
         * Improves user convenience by allowing them to add a `Person` entry even with limited knowledge about their details.
     * Cons: